alexamies/buddhist-dictionary/web/corpus/mhzg-scroll2.md

-## The Great Calming and Contemplation Scroll 1 摩訶止觀卷第一
+## The Great Calming and Contemplation Scroll 2 摩訶止觀卷第二

-Description: Scroll 1 of the Chinese text of The Great Calming and Contemplation 摩訶止觀 from the Taishō Tripiṭaka.
+Description: Scroll 2 of the Chinese text of The Great Calming and Contemplation 摩訶止觀 from the Taishō Tripiṭaka.
 Spoken by Zhi Yi 智顗 (538—597) and written in Chinese by Guan Ding 灌頂 (561—632).
-Scroll 1 includes the introduction by Guan Ding, the introduction by Zhi Yi, and the first part of Section 1 Synopsis.
+Scroll 2 includes the remainder of the Synopsis.

 For vocabulary analysis, see separate entries for the full text and for the introduction by Guan Ding.

 Period: Sui

-HTML Reader: [HTML with gloss] (corpus_entry.php?uri=gloss/mhzg-scroll1-gloss.html "HTML with gloss")
+HTML Reader: [HTML with gloss] (corpus_entry.php?uri=gloss/mhzg-scroll2-gloss.html "HTML with gloss")

 Character Set: Traditional Chinese

 Source: [CBETA Chinese Electronic Tripitaka] (http://www.cbeta.org "CBETA web site")

-Reference: Taishō Tripiṭaka T 46 1911 Scroll 1
+Reference: Taishō Tripiṭaka T 46 1911 Scroll 2

 Attributed to: Zhi Yi 智顗

 Document: [Document at CBETA] (http://tripitaka.cbeta.org/T46n1911 "The Great Calming and Contemplation 摩訶止觀")

-Alternate formats: [Plain text file] (corpus/mhzg-scroll1.txt "The Great Calming and Contemplation 摩訶止觀 Plain Text")
+Alternate formats: [Plain text file] (corpus/mhzg-scroll2.txt "The Great Calming and Contemplation 摩訶止觀 Plain Text")

 ### English translations